atejeda/udacity-artificial-intelligence-nanodegree/README.md

 # Udacity Artificial Intelligence Nanodegree

-Projects done for Udacity AIND.
+Projects done for Udacity AIND and the solutions.